 Another option utilized by us is to consider a purification of the mixed state, i.e.\ embedding a given mixed state as a reduced density matrix of a pure state from an enlarged Hilbert space.
 A canonical purification of a mixed state, demonstrated here on an example of a thermal density matrix, is given by the thermofield double state

 where $|\Phi\rangle$ is a maximally entangled state in a doubled system.
 Such a canonical purification can be constructed also for a general mixed state.
 For the canonical purification there is a natural identification of spatial subsystems in the original system and corresponding subsystems in the copy.
 This leads to the notion of the \textit{reflected entropy}, which is the entropy associated with tracing out the same spatial subsystems in both Hilbert space factors in the canonical purification.
-One can efficiently compute the reflected entropy using the MPS/MPO techniques and it will play an important role in the rest of the paper.
+When the purification is given as a MPS, one can efficiently compute the reflected entropy using the MPS/MPO techniques, which will play an important role in the rest of the paper.
 The reflected entropy was originally introduced in \cite{Dutta:2019gen} in a holographic setting as a proposed dual to twice the area of the entanglement wedge cross section.
 Because of this, it has received a considerable amount of attention in the context of the AdS/CFT correspondence and QFTs, see e.g.\ \cite{Jeong:2019xdr,Bao:2019zqc,Chu:2019etd,Bueno:2020vnx,Li:2020ceg,Bueno:2020fle,Camargo:2021aiq,Hayden:2021gno}.
 In particular, the works \cite{Kudler-Flam:2020url,Moosa:2020vcs,Kudler-Flam:2020xqu} discussed it also for CFT quenches, whereas \cite{Jain:2020rbb} analyzed a variety of related mixed state entanglement measures as a holographic probe of confinement.

-The purification of a mixed state is not unique, since any unitary transformation on the ancillary copy leave the state of the system unchanged.
-This affects entanglement entropies in which bipartition includes parts in the auxiliary system.
+The purification of a mixed state is not unique, since any unitary transformation on the ancillary copy leaves the state of the system unchanged.
+The entanglement entropy is in general not invariant under such transformation.
 One can define a version of the reflected entropy, called the entanglement of purification~\cite{Terhal:2002}, as the minimal one over all possible purifications.
 The reflected entropy provides an upper bound to such an optimal quantity, which in general is hard to compute.
 Note that the area of the entanglement wedge cross section is conjectured to correspond to the entanglement of purification~\cite{Takayanagi:2017knl}.
-If this conjecture is correct, it implies that in holographic states optimization allows to lower the reflected entropy by a factor of two by applying a unitary on a purifying system.
+If this conjecture is correct, it implies that in holographic states optimization allows lowering the reflected entropy by a factor of 2 by applying a unitary on a purifying system.